Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE** **NOTE**

-As PHP 7.4 is about to get outdated, this entire module requires you to upgrade to the latest release of PHP (currently 8.1+) since Resurs Bank is strictly require as high security as possible.
+As PHP 7.4 is nearing its end of life this entire module requires the latest version of PHP (currently 8.1+) since for security reasons Resurs Bank will not support versions that no longer receive updates.

 Translations are currently under reconstruction as Resurs Bank has requirements of how they should look and be implemented.